Intechgambit/gnat/README.md

 ## NCBI Entrez API downloads:
 Downloads from NCBI Entrez databases is used independently or in combination of the user's own datasets to create a searchable BLAST and relational database that can be used for annotations and taxonomic assignments.
 ### How to use the feature
+Borads referred to as "Species Boards" in the tools are utilized to create search parameters used to retrieve data from NCBI databases through their [Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25501/).
 - Launch the gnat app
 - Go from Workspace, select Board Manager.
 This will take you to home of species boards
 - You can either create a new board clicking on Add new board or use an existing board by clicking on it.